stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 * The _identity_ generates an instance of the structure used to allocate the resultant array.

-* Note that in this case the API method accepts a pointer-to-structure which maps to the __first__ element of the allocated array.
+* In this case the API method accepts a pointer to a structure array which maps to the __first__ element of the allocated Java array.

 As an example, the code to retrieve the queue families for a physical device now becomes: